Shenandoah County schools now requiring mask

 Some students and teachers did wear masks to school on Thursday and Friday.

-But on Thursday afternoon, Gov. Ralph Northam held a press conference to say he expects all students and staff in preK-12 schools to wear a mask per the latest guidance from the Centers for Disease Control and Prevention urging universal mask mandates in schools.
+But on Thursday afternoon, Gov. Ralph Northam held a press conference to say he expects all students and staff in preK-12 schools to wear a mask in accordance with the latest guidance from the Centers for Disease Control and Prevention urging universal mask mandates in schools.

 The Virginia Department of Health is recommending that everyone return to wearing a mask indoors because of the increase in cases and the emergence of the highly contagious delta variant.